jan-tee/terraform-talos-proxmox/README.md

 # Talos Linux on Proxmox

-A Terraform provider to install Talos Linux clusters on Proxmox and bootstrap Kubernetes and add/remove nodes and node pools over time.
+A Terraform module to install Talos Linux clusters on Proxmox and bootstrap Kubernetes and add/remove nodes and node pools over time.

 Features: